wireapp/wire-server-deploy/offline/k8ssandra_setup.md

 # Setting up K8ssandra
 Reference - https://docs.k8ssandra.io/install/local/single-cluster-helm/

-K8ssandra will need following components to be installed in the cluster -
+K8ssandra will need the following components to be installed in the cluster -
-- dynamic persistent volume provisioning(for e.g with Openebs)
+- dynamic persistent volume provisioning (for e.g with OpenEBS)
 - cert-manager
-- minio(for backup and restore)
+- minio (for backup and restore)
 - K8ssandra-operator
 - Configure minio bucket for backups

 ## [1] Dynamic Persistent Volume Provisioning
 If you already have a dynamic persistent volume provisioning setup, you can skip this step.
-Else, we will be using Openebs for dynamic persistent volume provisioning.
+If not, we will be using OpenEBS for dynamic persistent volume provisioning.

 Reference docs - https://openebs.io/docs/user-guides/local-storage-user-guide/local-pv-hostpath/hostpath-installation

-Deploy Openebs -
+Deploy OpenEBS -

 ```
 d helm install openebs charts/openebs --namespace openebs --create-namespace
 ```
 The above helm chart will be readily available in the offline artifact.

-After successful deployment of openebs, you will see these storageclasses
+After successful deployment of OpenEBS, you will see these storage classes:
 ```
 d kubectl get sc
 NAME               PROVISIONER                    RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE